wuqing1902/portfolio/README.md

-# Learning Portfolio
+# Portfolio

-This repository documents my continuous learning journey across multiple domains in technology, including programming, data science, networking, and cybersecurity.
+This repository documents my continuous journey across multiple domains in technology, including programming, data science, networking, and cybersecurity.
 It serves as a structured collection of notes, summaries, and hands-on projects developed through self-learning and coursework.

 <!--
 , and computational biology